kvasdopil/little-planes/IMPLEMENTATION_PLAN.md

 4. Optimize for performance
 5. Regular testing and bug fixing

-## Deployment Strategy
+## Deployment Strategy ✅

-1. Build optimization
+1. Build optimization with Vite
 2. GCP Cloud Storage for static hosting
-3. Cloud Run for any backend services
+3. Cloud CDN for content delivery
+4. SSL certificate for secure access
-4. Automated deployments via CI/CD
+5. Automated deployments with pre-deployment checks
+6. DNS configuration with custom domain